-Common burdock grows all over the Pacific Northwest, I have seen it growing from the seashore right up to the tree line on our coastal mountains.
+Common burdock grows all over the BC coastal region, I have seen it growing from the seashore right up to the tree line on our coastal mountains.
 The burs that grow on this plant are almost impossible to remove once stuck onto something, Velcro was developed using this plant’s ability to stick as a guide.

-Burdock is an invasive plant in the Pacific Northwest.
+Burdock is an invasive plant in BC.
 Invasive plants grow and spread quickly, forcing out native plants and causing damage to the health of our environment.

 Common burdock can seriously damage native ecosystems.
 Although found primarily on disturbed sites, it will spread to natural areas from nearby roadsides, logged over areas and unused fields.